Author: Jerome Lauret, Modified: Alexandr Prozorov

 <shell>singularity exec -e -B /direct -B /star -B /afs -B /gpfs -B /sdcc/lustre02 /cvmfs/star.sdcc.bnl.gov/containers/rhic_sl7.sif</shell>

-• Test your script inside the container:
+• Test your script interactively inside the container:

 • In the container: